angrybacon/doomsday-wiki/markdown/appendices/faq.md

 ### 15. I am limited on my budget, can I still build the deck?

 This obviously depends on how constricted you are in terms of budget but yes you can!
-The easiest way is of course to run a heavy Snow-Basic / Arcum's Astrolabe list.
-This way you will only need 1-2 Underground Seas and can rely on basics and Astrolabe to fix for any splash colours.
+The easiest way is of course to run a heavy basics list.
+Unfortunately due to the life loss from Doomsday *Shock Lands* like {{Watery Grave}} are not viable.
+Following this you will only need 1-2 Underground Seas and can rely on basics and Petals to fix for any splash colours.
 This can slow the deck down and make cards like Daze much worse for early turns but is perfectly viable.
 You can also omit the Lion's Eye Diamond in Meandeck but it will prevent you from getting access to a lot of the most mana efficient or quick kills it enables.